daloff/capped-crowdsale-token/README.md

 -------
 ### Homework Solution
-> Steps completed:
+> Steps Completed:
 1. Changed the minimum contribution to 5 Ether
 2. Added method, getTokensLeft(), to report how many tokens are left
 3. Added the needed functionality to not allow more than 1 purchase per account

-> Problem answers and solution runthrough
+> Problem Answers
 1) Try to buy tokens with 2.5 ether
     > This produces an error because 2.5 ether is less then the minimum cap of 5 ether
 2) Buy tokens with 15 ether